thangchung/awesome-dotnet-core/README.md

 * [akka.net](https://github.com/akkadotnet/akka.net) - Toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono.
 * [Aggregates.NET](https://github.com/volak/Aggregates.NET) - Aggregates.NET is a framework to help developers integrate the excellent NServiceBus and EventStore libraries together.
 * [ASP.NET MVC](https://github.com/dotnet/aspnetcore/tree/master/src/Mvc) - Model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages w/ Razor.
+* [AgileConfig](https://github.com/dotnetcore/AgileConfig) - AgileConfig is a lightweight configuration center that helps you manage all your application's configurations through a web interface.
 * [Butterfly Server .NET](https://github.com/firesharkstudios/butterfly-server-dotnet) - Allows building real-time web apps and native apps with minimal effort.
 Define a Web API and Subscription API that automatically synchronizes datasets across connected clients.
 * [CAP](https://github.com/dotnetcore/CAP) - An EventBus with local persistent message functionality for system integration in SOA or Microservice architecture.
 * [Carter](https://github.com/CarterCommunity/Carter) - Carter is a library that allows Nancy-esque routing for use with ASP.Net Core.